 Key Contributions

-- One of the first systematic UK–US comparisons of CLSB in vaccine discourse on Facebook.
+• One of the first systematic cross-national comparisons of vaccine-related CLSB across the UK and US.

-- Extends Xu and Wang’s framework with a six-metric scheme for characterizing the scope and structure of coordinated link sharing networks.
+• Extends Xu and Wang’s approach into a six-metric framework for characterizing coordinated link sharing networks.

-- Integrates network analysis, URL-level fact-checking, and STM to jointly map coordination, content authenticity, and thematic emphasis.
+• Integrates network analysis, fact-checking, and structural topic modeling to jointly map actors, content authenticity, and narrative themes.

 Methods